annageryes/ansible_k3s_install/SUGGESTIONS.md

 ### Playbook/Roles : `roles`

-- Missing copy role described in README.md
+- Missing `copy` role described in README.md
+- The roles are working on-line -  the script used in project is downloaded and run with params, but in network where you do not have internet access, this will not work